This is the time of year, with chilly temps, when I love to watch a

 The basement also includes the garage entry door.
 You following this?

 It was this accident when I saw this goo creeping (spilling) out of the entry closet that set the plan into motion.
 All along, our coat closet really wanted to be a storage closet.

 So on a blustery winter afternoon, before the first commercial during the Proposal with Ryan Reynolds and Sandra Bullock, I pulled all the contents from the entry hall coat closet.

 With a carload of melamine shelves like these and a table saw, we got to work with measurements.
 We took into consideration the height of the vacuum cleaner and the back up dog food bags.
 It’s also nice to have a place to stash Amazon orders.

-And in a few hours and an hour of repainting the walls I had transformed a storage closet from a coat closet.
+And in a few hours and repainted interior walls, I transformed a coat closet to a storage closet.